What is a mountain gorilla?

 The biggest threats to this endangered great ape's survival come from political instability, human encroachment, and forest degradation.
 Only about 1,000 of these great apes remain in the wild, according to the most recent census.
-Even though the population is increasing, the overall decline in eastern gorillas is averaging at 5 percent per year.
-If this continues unabated, 93 percent of the population will be gone by 2054.
-For mountain gorillas, the biggest threats come from political instability, human encroachment, and forest degradation.
 Their sanctuary in Virunga National Park is fertile and rich in biodiversity making it one of the most populated regions in Africa.
 As people move closer to these endangered apes, they also bring the risk of human diseases such as the flu, pneumonia, and even Ebola.
 Increasing human populations and continued encroachment pose serious threats to this great ape's habitat.

 War in the Democratic Republic of Congo has resulted in more than four million human lives lost over the past 14 years.
 The political instability and pressure from rebel groups throughout the area put pressure on Virunga National Park, placing this great ape in the middle of this social and economic crisis.

-Locals depend on natural resources and wildlife-based tourism for their welfare, which closely links gorillas' futures with peace and prosperity through the land.
+Locals depend on natural resources and wildlife-based tourism for their welfare, which closely links the ape's future with peace and prosperity through the land.

-In 2018, African Wildlife Foundation purchased land directly adjacent to Volcanoes National Park and donated it to the Rwandan government to expand this great ape's habitat.
+In 2018, African Wildlife Foundation purchased land directly adjacent to Volcanoes National Park and donated it to the Rwandan government to expand great ape habitat.
 During the past seven years, this great ape’s populations have shown an increase of 26.3 percent.
 This expansion is the beginning of providing adequate habitat for the world’s most endangered ape.